Our Accreditations, Authorizations, & Memberships

 Many schools make statements about what they do and what they accomplish.
 We believe that the single best way for parents to be assured of the quality of a school is to look at the number and quality of their accrediting agencies.
 These are objective reports by large teams of experts, based on complex data and substantial school visits.
 Your school’s accreditations are very strong reports which look at the school in detail.

-Combined, these accreditations provide a scorecard on the quality of our school, promote reflection on how we might do better, and provide assurance to our families and Board that we are, indeed, meeting and exceeding the highest standards in the world.
+These accreditations provide a scorecard on the quality of our school, promote reflection on how we might improve, and provide assurance to our families and Board that we are meeting and exceeding the highest standards in the world.
 Our children deserve no less.

 The International Baccalaureate® (IB) aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the organization works with schools, governments and international organizations to develop challenging programs of international education and rigorous assessment.
 These programs encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.